 - Division of Library and Information Services, State Archives of Florida, Florida Memory

-- Division of Historical Resources, Bureau of Archaeological Research, Territorial Period Artifacts:
+- Territorial Period Artifacts from the Division of Historical Resources, Bureau of Archaeological Research

-- Artifacts from the Collection of the Museum of Florida History
+- Territorial Period Artifacts from the Collection of the Museum of Florida History